seapagan/lice/docs/integration.md

 for that language.
 If not, the header will be returned as a plain text block.

-Note: Not all licenses have headers, if the license does not have a header, this method will raise a `lice2.exceptions.HeaderNotFoundError` exception.
+Note: Not all licenses have headers, if the license does not have a header, this method will raise a `lice.exceptions.HeaderNotFoundError` exception.

 ```python
 header_text = lice.get_header("gpl3")